Organizational roles and responsibilities

 Optional: Consult on evaluation management Occasionally advise on evaluator suggestions for papers in your field (additional compensation may apply).

-We invite you to fill in this form (the same as that linked above) to leave your contact information and outline which parts of the project interest you.
+We invite you to (the same as that linked above) to leave your contact information and outline which parts of the project interest you.

-Note: These descriptions are under continual refinement; see our policies for more details.
+Note: These descriptions are under continual refinement; see our for more details.